 'All over the place'

-Here you will find a whole range of blog posts I may or may not be a little embarrassed about having written in my teens and early to mid-twenties.
+Here you will find a whole range of blog posts I might or might not be a little embarrassed about having written in my teens and early to mid-twenties.
 I had a range of cheap cameras, a naive style of writing, and bags of enthusiasm.
 There's a lot of hitchhiking, crowded buses, and volunteering in exchange for accommodation.
 They also aren't in date order...

 Highlights include:

-• An eight-month trip to South America where, excluding the flights [out and back], Dan and I spent about £1000 each.
+• An eight-month trip to South America where, excluding the flights [out and back], my now-husband Dan and I spent about £1000 each.

 • European adventures in our [now sadly deceased] carpet van, Burt.